 Access to Care Project at the University of Washington, School of Dentistry

-The service mission carried out by the Access to Care project is to improve the oral health and well being of the people of the local community and the region.
+The service mission carried out by the Access to Care project is to improve the oral health and wellbeing of the people of the local community and the region.
 Our team is responsible for coordinating outreach programs that are especially attentive to minority and under-served populations.
-AmeriCorps supports and promotes the work of students, faculty and staff of the dental school.
 Together, we participate in various outreach events directed at reducing oral health inequities in under-served communities.

 There is a great lack of access to dental care in many communities throughout Washington state.
 In addition, there is an under-representation of dentists and other oral health care providers from under-served communities.
 Causes include poverty and lack of education and knowledge of educational opportunities.

-Check out the OEPD newsletter to learn more about the awesome events our dental students and volunteers have and continue participating in: OEPD-Spring-Summer-2016
+Check out our newsletters to learn more about the awesome events our dental students and volunteers have participated in.